 Those people must have a shitload of money to throw around.

-anyway, i had my heart and libido set on a technics SL-1200 MK2. alas, they’re not so easy to find around here, and while i imagine there are more than a few djs who have one or two of them kicking around, i doubt they’ll be looking to get rid of them anytime soon. putting aside their reputation for being a good balance between price/performance and optimized for dj-use, they also have some serious sex appeal.
+Anyway, I had my heart and libido set on a Technics SL-1200 MK2.
+Alas, they’re not so easy to find around here, and while I imagine there are more than a few DJs who have one or two of them kicking around, I doubt they’ll be looking to get rid of them anytime soon.
+Putting aside their reputation for striking a good balance between price and performance, they also have some serious sex appeal.

-in keeping with the spirit of sharing diseases, and other things too, i put a rough mix of something new up on spyspace. it’s been a little while since i’ve done that. i’m not sure if this track is any indication of what to expect from the next album, but it’s the first time i’ve pulled out the fender strat in quite a while. it’s also in 6/4, which is an interesting time signature to play in—particularly behind the drums. i don’t know if i should add more window dressing to the song or not. i kind of found myself wishing for some plucked viola notes at odd moments, and i might have been able to emulate that sound to some extent using the ukulele, but instead i threw in some bugle flatulence and improvised piano bits. still can’t quite get away from relative austerity. maybe that’s as it should be. who can say?
+In keeping with the spirit of sharing diseases and other things too, I put a rough mix of something new up on Spyspace.
+It’s been a little while since I’ve done that.
+I’m not sure if this track is any indication of what to expect from the next album, but it’s the first time I’ve pulled out the Fender Strat in quite a while.
+It’s also in 6/4, which is an interesting time signature to play in.
+I don’t know if I should add more window dressing to the song or not.
+I kind of found myself wishing for some plucked viola notes at odd moments, and I might have been able to emulate that sound to some extent using the ukulele, but instead I threw in some bugle flatulence and improvised piano bits.

 Still can’t quite get away from relative austerity.
 Maybe that’s as it should be.
 Who can say?